Dinah Salifou: Biography

 This trip to Paris was the cause of all his later problems.
 During his absence, war resumed in the Nunez River valley on account of his cousin Tocba.
 As a result of the rebellion, he allied with the king of the Fouta Djallon to get rid of all his enemies among the Nalu, Landuma and Baga who sought to replace him.
 Disillusion with French colonisation was growing, but Salifou continued to respect all or nearly all of his treaties with the colonists.
 He was betrayed and destroyed without the agreement of the Colonial government (but in accordance with the official orders of the French commandant Opigez) and deported to Saint-Louis, Senegal where he was given a residence.

 After many requests for the support of the colonial government, the authorities decided it was just to assign Salifou a pension (which was to decrease by half for his son).
 His family settled in the house of the forced exile until he died at the military hospital of Saint-Louis on 21 October 1897.

-He was described as a very intelligent, fierce and brave warrior, thirsting with ambition and loyal to the French.
-Salifou was a king respected by all and successfully converted several Nalu to Islam.
-Acclaimed and respected by the elite, his journey to Paris resulted from his glorious position but was its undoing.
-Naïve on occasion, betrayed by the French, plotted against by his family, Salifou is now considered a hero in his country, thanks to Samory Touré or Alpha Yaya.